Cyphre117/PrototypeDevTDD/TDD.md

 * Thomas is iterating on prototypes

 ## Challenges identified
-* easy to use audio / image pipeline that doesn't require coder intervention
+An easy to use pipeline for the visual and audio artists will be essential to ensuring fast iterations and all members of the team are able to fully bring their skills to bear on the project.

 # Implementation
 ## Source Control
-* Git
+We will be using Git source controll.
+The engine is currently stored in a private repository on Github.

 ## Testing Tool
 While the engine is under development it would be very valuable to have some kind of instant feedback tool for the other members of the team.
-Rather than having to wait to have a programmer integrate some new asset into the game they could test and iterate quickly on designs in their own time.
-The testing tool could show previews of animations under certain game conditions or how the hand made art would look alongside some procedural art or shader.
+Rather than having to wait to have a programmer to integrate some new asset into the game they could test and iterate quickly on designs in their own time.
+The testing tool could show previews of animations under certain game conditions or how the manually created art would look alongside some procedural art or shader.
 It could also allow for the testing of audio assets, randomised events, or asset pools.

 ## Infinite grid
 The game will consist of a 2d hex grid which the player will be able to grow their cells across, hopefully infinitely.
 While it is impossible to have a truly infinite grid without infinite memory it is possible to create a game world so large that no user will conceivably reach the boundary.
 Game with such worlds already exist, the most popular of which is Minecraft.
 Minecraft's world is three dimensional, and infinite in two dimensions.
 The game is divided into 'chunks', each chunk being dynamically created as required and unloaded when no longer needed.